Key Takeaways

 7. Recurring Physical Health Problems

 Chronic stress from trauma disrupts the nervous, endocrine, and immune systems, contributing to migraines, digestive issues, chronic pain, and autoimmune disorders.
-Trauma-informed care that integrates physical health, stress management, and mental health support can improve both wellbeing and recovery outcomes.

 8. Emotional Numbness or Overwhelming Emotions